 The problem with treating your dog’s ear infection at home is that you aren’t 100% sure what’s causing it.
-It could be due to a proliferation of microbial pathogens like bacteria or yeast.
-It could be because of a mite infestation.
-It could be mechanical damage to the sensitive structures within the ear.
-It might even be a foreign object that somehow found its way inside.
+It could be due to a proliferation of microbial pathogens like bacteria or yeast, a mite infestation, mechanical damage to the sensitive structures within the ear, or even be a foreign object that somehow found its way inside.

 Each diagnosis has a different treatment plan, and substituting one for the other would be ineffective at best, and harmful at worst.
 In addition, inappropriate dosage and frequency of administering drugs could lead to microbial resistance, rendering that drug ineffective over time, not just for your canine companion, but for other animals.

 So if you notice red ears that are warm to the touch, a build-up of a waxy, funky-smelling substance within it, loss of hairy or crusty skin around the ear canal, or behavioral changes like intense scratching and head shaking, stop ear cleaning immediately as that may worsen some conditions.